EBN Basic Training

 Why do we require this?
 Because when themes are automatically updated, they overwrite all changes that were made through the WordPress editor.
 If you have a child theme, the parent theme can be updated while the changes remain on the child theme.

-Hosting on domain with www, subdomain redirects and .htaccess changes will be discussed in the next email.
+Hosting a domain with www, subdomain redirects, and .htaccess changes will be discussed in the next email.

-[7/8] Adding blog to www, redirecting subdomains and htaccess changes
+[7/8] Adding a blog to www, redirecting subdomains and htaccess changes